Classifying Anomalies THrough Outer Density Estimation (CATHODE): Results

 \subsection{Performance at lower signal strengths}

-So far, our discussion has been focused on the benchmark scenario with 1000 signal events injected into the background sample (corresponding to $S/B\approx 0.6\%$ and $S/\sqrt{B}\approx 2.2$ in the signal region).
-The performance of the approaches at lower signal rates is explored in Fig.~\ref{fig:S_over_B_scan}.
-Here, each method is evaluated 10 times for their maximum significance improvement at lower values of the signal/background ratio, each time with a different random separation of signal and background events into training, validation and evaluation sets.
+Thus far, the number of signal events injected into the background was fixed at 1000 events ($S/B\approx 0.6\%$ and $S/\sqrt{B}\approx 2.2$).
+To study the impact of the signal strength in terms of signal improvement, lower signal rates are injected into the background.
+The injection is done 10 times for each model at each signal rate, and the maximum significance improvement is recorded.
+Each iteration uses a different random separation into training, validation, and evaluation sets for the signal and background events.
+The results are shown in Fig.~\ref{fig:S_over_B_scan}.

-We see that \cathode{} retains the highest significance improvement among the anomaly detection methods down to a signal fraction of 0.2\,\%, after which point none of the methods can raise the total significance to at least 3 sigma.
-We also see that across the entire range of relevant $S/B$ values, \cathode{} nearly saturates the upper threshold set by the idealized anomaly detector.
-The near-optimality of the \cathode{} method is robust against different levels of signal.
-To say it another way, the sharp degradation in the performance of \cathode{} between $S/B = 0.3\%$ and $0.2\%$ is also seen in the idealized anomaly detector.
-Therefore it is not due to a failure of the \cathode{} method, but is being set by limited statistics of the data in the signal region.
+Above a signal fraction of 0.25\,\%, \cathode{} has the highest significance improvement amongst the different anomaly detection methods.
+In the region below 0.25\,\%, none of the methods are able to obtain a total significance of at least 3 $\sigma$.
+We also see that across the entire range of relevant $S/B$ values, \cathode{} saturates the upper threshold set by the idealized anomaly detector.
+This demonstrates the robustness of the \cathode{} method across a varying level of signal.
+In particular, the degradation in \cathode{} performance as $S/B$ decreases also occurs for the idealized anomaly detector, so this cannot be attributed to a deficiency in the \cathode{} method.